The Hidden Cost of Network Blind Spots & How ITOM Software Can Fix It?

 Contextual IT operations management platforms like ManageEngine OpManager Plus bring together real-time data with past behavior to surface hidden vulnerabilities.
 By learning what “normal” looks like, these IT operations management platforms detect subtle changes that hint at deeper problems.

-For example, they can identify problems like recurring memory pressure during backup windows or escalating disk I/O during month-end processing.
+For example, they can identify problems like recurring memory pressure during backup windows or escalating disk I/O during month-end processing by monitoring the underlying infrastructure and operational aspects of your IT environment.

 They also unify visibility across hybrid environments.
-Whether infrastructure spans on-prem, cloud, or both, these IT operations management platforms continuously map dependencies and monitor service paths.
+Whether infrastructure spans on-prem, cloud, or both, these IT operations management platforms continuously map dependencies and monitor service paths, including the underlying infrastructure and operational aspects that support IT services.

 Contextual monitoring capabilities of such IT operations management platforms include: